In General

 Access by train/transit:

-Metro Champ de Mars- Tour Eiffel station is the closest
+Commuter Rail/RER -- the Champ de Mars-Tour Eiffel station of the C line is the closest

 The Scoop:

-IMHO, one of, if not, the most beautiful structures designed by man.
+IMHO, (one of) if not the most beautiful structure designed by man.

 There are well over 50 replicas of the Eiffel Tower around the world, some are accurate copies, while others take a little liberty in their interpretation.
 In whatever case, there are probably more copies of the Eiffel tower than any other man made structure.